macder/medusa-fulfillment-shippo/README.md

 Adds Shippo as a fulfillment provider in Medusa Commerce.

-Adds a fulfillment option for each service level provided by active carriers in your Shippo account.
-These will be available when an admin is creating shipping options for regions, profiles, etc.
+Service level fulfillment options from active carriers in Shippo account, available when admin is creating shipping options for regions, profiles, etc.

-Live shipping rates for carts at checkout.
+Live shipping rates for carts at checkout, optimized with a first-fit-decreasing (FFD) bin packing algorithm.

-New fulfillments create orders in Shippo.
+Creates Shippo orders for new fulfillments.

 Endpoints to retrieve Shippo orders and packaging slips using a Medusa fulfillment ID

+## Table of Contents

+*   Getting Started
+*   Rates at Checkout
+    *   Setup
+        1. Setup Shipping Options in Shippo App
+        2. Assign the Shipping Options to Regions in Medusa
+    *   Usage
+        1. Get shipping rates for a cart
+        2. Create shipping options with rates for cart
+        3. Retrieve shipping options with rates for cart
+    *   Optimizing
+        1. Lorem Ipsum
+*   Shippo Orders
+*   Packaging Slip
+*   Limitations
+*   Resources

 ## Getting started